I-2024-5

 Overtime compensation for some exempt employees is computed only in accordance with the section below.
 Before any overtime may be provided, it must be approved in writing and in advance of the overtime work, except when the overtime work is necessitated by an emergency.

-Employees in the Career, Educational, Legal (except those paid from the LX salary schedule), and Management Supervisory services at Grades 12 and below, and employees in the Excepted Service at Grades 7 and below, may receive overtime compensation computed at one and one-half times the “straight time rate of pay” for overtime hours worked or receive exempt time-off hours at one-hour times the number of overtime hours worked.
-(Exempt time-off is discussed in more detail below.)
+Employees in the Career, Educational, Legal (except those paid from the LX salary schedule), and Management Supervisory services at Grades 12 and below, as well as employees in the Excepted Service at Grades 7 and below, may receive overtime compensation computed at one and one-half times the “straight time rate of pay” for overtime hours worked or receive exempt time-off hours at one-hour times the number of overtime hours worked.
+(Exempt time-off is discussed in more detail below).

 Employees in the Career, Educational, Legal, and Management Supervisory services at Grades 13 and 14, and employees in the Excepted Service at Grade 7, may receive overtime compensation at their standard equivalent hourly rate for overtime work.
 Such employees may receive pay at their regular hourly rate times the number of overtime hours worked or receive exempt time-off hours at one-hour times the number of overtime hours worked.